Indian palm squirrel: Diet and behaviour

-The Indian sun squirrel is a solitary animal, spending a majority of its life without interaction with others their own species, with the exception of mating and child rearing.
-While nuts and fruits make up a majority of its diet, the Indian sun squirrel will also eat insects, other smaller mammals, and reptiles.
+The Indian palm squirrel is a solitary animal, spending a majority of its life without interaction with others their own species, with the exception of mating and child rearing.
+While nuts and fruits make up a majority of its diet, the Indian palm squirrel will also eat insects, other smaller mammals, and reptiles.
 They are fairly vocal, with a cry that sounds like "chip chip chip" when danger is present.
 They are opportunists in urban areas, and can be easily tamed and trained to accept food from humans.
 Naturally active, their activity reaches levels of frenzy during the mating season.
-They tend to be very protective of their food sources, often guarding and defending them from birds and other squirrels.

-Unlike some other species of squirrel, the Indian palm squirrel does not hibernate.
+They tend to be very protective of their food sources, often guarding and defending them from birds and other squirrels.Unlike some other species of squirrel, the Indian palm squirrel does not hibernate.

 Importance in Hinduism

 Squirrels are considered sacred by Hindus and are not to be harmed.
-They are even fed by many Hindu families because of their association with Lord Rama.
+They are even fed by many Hindu families because of their association with Rama.

 A legend explains the stripes on the back of most of the squirrels.
-During the construction of the Rama Setu (bridge) at Rameswaram by Lord Rama and the Vanara Sena or monkey army, a little squirrel also contributed in its own little way.
+During the construction of the Rama Setu (bridge) at Rameswaram by Sri Rama and the Vanara Sena or monkey army, a little squirrel also contributed in its own little way.
 It rolled in the beach sand and then ran to the end of the bridge to shake off the sand from its back.
-Lord Rama, pleased by the creature's dedication, caressed the squirrel's back and ever since, the Indian squirrel carried white stripes on its back, which are believed to be the mark of Lord Rama's fingers.
-Lord Rama and the squirrel are mentioned in one of the hymns of the Alvars.
+Sri Rama, pleased by the creature's dedication, caressed the squirrel's back and ever since, the Indian squirrel carried white stripes on its back, which are believed to be the mark of Rama's fingers.
+Sri Rama and the squirrel are mentioned in one of the hymns of the Alvars.